Welcome to Pets & People - our support network for grieving pet owners...

 Counselling can help...

-However, not all counsellors specialise in grief and even less deal with the grief associated with Pet Loss.
+Not all counsellors specialise in grief and even less deal with the grief associated with Pet Loss.
 But help is at hand.